Exercise and Health

 • You can sync stats wirelessly and automatically to your computer and over 150 leading smartphones.

 The Smart Scale – Most scales give weight, and if health is an issue, it’s good to look at more than this.
 A better scale costs a little more money, but it’s well worth it.
 The EatSmart Precision GetFit Digital Body Fat Scale can hold up to 400 lbs of weight.
 It measures the percentages of body fat, body water, muscle, and bone mass.
 It also stores information for up to 8 people so that the whole family can be healthy.

-Amazing Grass Green Superfood – Green Superfood is a powerful blend of nutritious greens, phytonutrient-packed fruits, veggies, and cereal grasses, digestive enzymes, and probiotics which increase energy promotes detoxification and boosts your immune system.
+Amazing Grass Green Superfood – Green Superfood is a powerful blend of nutritious greens, phytonutrient-packed fruits, veggies, cereal grasses, digestive enzymes, and probiotics that increase energy, promote detoxification, and boosts your immune system.
 Amazing Grass Green Superfood is an excellent resource for someone wanting to get off the couch.
 Along with sitting comes and unhealthy snack foods.
-I believe that Fresh fruits and veggies are better, but if you need to supplement a little, Green Superfood is an excellent choice.
+I believe that Fresh fruits and veggies are best, but if you need to supplement a little, Green Superfood is an excellent choice.

 Focus on today, not tomorrow.
-Baby steps, get moving!
-Some think they need to join a gym, exercise long hours daily or spend an hour a day to begin exercise.
+Take baby steps, get moving!
+Some think they need to join a gym, exercise long hours daily, or spend an hour a day to begin exercise.
 Neither of these things is true.
 All it takes is baby steps.
 I know someone who was so heavy they couldn’t even walk two houses down from their home in a subdivision.